 The Western Kgalagadi Cultural Association is a new cultural group that has been formed by members of villages in the region.
 Botswana’s first WKCAF ever took place this year in Kang and was hosted by the association and Conservation International (CI).
 The festival aims to promote, preserve and showcase the Sesarwa (San) and Sekgalagadi (Shengologa) cultures.
-Viewers are able to see different aspects of tsutsube San dancing, the making of traditional crafts, San healing dances and the ngwale initiation ceremony which welcomes young girls into womanhood.
-According to Isang Pilane of CI, the festival will complement the internationally acclaimed Kuru San Dance Festival.
+Viewers are able to see different aspects of tsutsube San dancing, the making of traditional crafts, Casino Judi, San healing dances and the ngwale initiation ceremony which welcomes young girls into womanhood.
+The festival will complement the internationally acclaimed Kuru San Dance Festival.

 The Gabarone City Marathon, which first occurred in April this year, is the second of its kind in Botswana, after the annual Bosele Marathon in Selebi-Phikwe, which has been Botswana’s flagship long distance route in the past.
 The 42.2 kilometre Gaborone Marathon begins and ends at the Phakalane Golf Estate, just northeast of Gaborone.
 There is also a 10 kilometre and 4 kilometre race.
 The marathon is divided by gender and each gender race is divided into three categories based on age.
 Winners of each category of the marathon wins 10 000 Botswana pula.